43-Page Pediatric Dentistry WordPress Build in 120 Days — White-Label Delivery for a US Marketing Agency

 Operational Integrity at handoff

-Pre-handoff QA on the initial build ran a link-check sweep that surfaced broken HTTPS links across the 43-URL tree and a recurring slug defect on the service pages — «постоянно буквы не хватает» (letters kept dropping from service-page URLs) — fixed before staging reached the agency; the templated-design-phase QA then caught the mobile menu broken on first open, corrected before that phase closed.
-Pre-handoff QA ran through Site Checker — see our QA discipline for the categories and the fail-zero gate.
-The agency’s own QA layer — their tools, their process — ran post-handoff and surfaced issues into the shared backlog for our fix loop until they signed off.
+Pre-handoff QA on the initial build ran a link-check sweep that surfaced broken HTTPS links across the 43-URL tree and a recurring slug defect on the service pages where letters kept dropping from the URLs — fixed before staging reached the agency.
+The templated-design-phase QA then caught the mobile menu broken on first open, corrected before that phase closed.
+Pre-handoff QA ran through Site Checkerour QA approach covers the categories and the rule that no critical issue ships.
+After handoff the agency checked the build on its own tools, logging findings into the shared backlog for our fix loop until sign-off.

 Results

-The outcome, restated plainly: 43 URLs across a custom design system on WP Engine, inside the 85-hour quoted budget.
+The short version: 43 URLs across a custom design system on WP Engine, inside the 85-hour quoted budget.
 Both QA backlogs were worked to agency-acceptance levels and the launch checklist closed before the domain went live.

 Process